 For diversity hiring to succeed, your Recruiting CRM must align with your organisation’s broader DEI (Diversity, Equity & Inclusion) strategy.
 Technology should actively support your diversity hiring goals - not operate separately from them.

-Align CRM Workflows with Your DEI Objectives
+Connect CRM Workflows with DEI Objectives

 If your organisation has defined diversity hiring goals - such as increasing representation of women in leadership, hiring more candidates with disabilities, or expanding outreach to underrepresented communities - your Recruiting CRM should directly support those objectives.